|BSc (Hons) Optometry||BDS Dental Surgery|

 The entry requirements set out in this section apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2012 would still be valid when applying in 2017.
 If your qualifications fall outside these criteria please refer to the Non-direct School leaver section below.

-The typical offer is 36-38 points overall including six in both chemistry and biology at the Higher Level.
+The typical offer is 36-38 points overall including six in biology and one further science from chemistry, physics, maths, and psychology at the Higher Level.

 Scottish Advanced Highers

 Grades AAA-AAB including a grade A in biology and one further science from chemistry, physics, maths, and psychology.

 Welsh Baccalaureate Advanced Diploma

 A pass in the Diploma, plus grades A*A/AA in biology and one further science from chemistry, physics, maths, and psychology.
 General studies at A/AS level is not included within any offer.

 Cambridge Pre-U Diploma